heheding/DGCR/README.md

 If you use this code in your research, please cite:

-> DING H, HAO K R, CHEN L, et al. Variational inference domain generalization with coupling relationships for industrial concept drift. *Sci China Inf Sci*, for review.
+> DING H, HAO K R, CHEN L, et al. Variational inference domain generalization with coupling relationships for industrial concept drift. *TCYB*, for review.

 ## 🙏 Acknowledgements